DexterHuang/CyberCodeOnline/UpdateNote.md

   ❓ Why not include gameplay features like shared apartment/vault or others?

-  - The main reason to keep this feature cosmetic and roplay focused is that I want to stay commited cosmetic/paid content to have a little gameplay effect as possible, to keep the game non-pay to win.
+  - The main reason to keep this feature cosmetic and roplay focused is that I want to stay commited to cosmetic/paid content to have a little gameplay effect as possible, to keep the game non-pay to win.

   **Feedback and suggestion are welcome :) please send your feedback to my Discord or email directly.**